qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 .. _plugins:

 ************
-|qg| Plugins
+QGIS Plugins
 ************

-|qg| has been designed with a plugin architecture.
-This allows many new
-features and functions to be easily added to the application.
-Many of the features in |qg| are actually implemented as plugins.
+QGIS has been designed with a plugin architecture.
+This allows many new features and functions to be easily added to the application.
+Many of the features in QGIS are actually implemented as plugins.

 You can manage your plugins in the plugin dialog which can be opened with :guilabel:`Plugins > Manage and install plugins ...`.

-When a plugin needs to be updated, and if plugins settings have been set up accordingly, |qg| main interface will display a blue link in the status bar to inform you that there are updates for your plugins waiting to be applied.
+When a plugin needs to be updated, and if plugins settings have been set up accordingly, QGIS main interface will display a blue link in the status bar to inform you that there are updates for your plugins waiting to be applied.

 .. :index::